When Should You Get Help for an Ingrown Toenail?

 What Causes Ingrown Toenails?

-When a nail becomes ingrown, one (or more) of the following causes is typically to blame:
+When the edge of your toenail grows into the surrounding tissue, one or more of the following causes is typically to blame:

-- Physical Trauma.
-Damage to the nail and/or nail bed, often from impacts such as dropping something on your toe or black toenails from running, can cause the nail to regrow incorrectly.
+- Physical trauma.
+Damage to the nail and/or nail bed, often from sudden impacts to the toe or black toenails from the repetitive impacts of running, can also cause a nail to grow back incorrectly.

-- Soak your feet for 15-20 minutes in warm water to soften the nail tissue, relieve tenderness, and reduce swelling.
+- Soak your foot for 15-20 minutes in warm water to soften the nail tissue, relieve tenderness, and reduce swelling.

-- After soaking, gently pat the foot dry, then apply antibiotic cream or ointment and properly bandage the affected toe.
+- Gently pat the foot dry, then apply antibiotic cream or ointment.

 In other cases, we may partially or fully remove the nail with a simple in-office procedure.
-A local anesthetic is used to numb the area before we do so, and things tend to feel a great deal better once that wears off!
+A local anesthetic is administered to numb the area before we do so.

-For nails that continue to come back ingrown no matter what you do, we might recommend a removal of the nail followed by a special treatment to keep it from growing back.
+For nails that continue to come back ingrown no matter what changes are made to shoes or nail clipping, we might recommend a permanent removal of the nail, using a special treatment to keep it from growing back.

 After a removal, we will bandage your toe with antibacterial ointment and gauze.
-We will provide detailed post-operative instructions, and you might also want someone with you who can drive you home.
+It will be important to follow our instructions for best recovery, and you may want someone with you who can drive you home.